flutter/website/src/resources/faq.md

 Flutter is designed to support mobile apps that run on both Android and iOS, as well as interactive apps that you want to run on your web pages or on the desktop.
-(Desktop support for Windows is now available on the stable channel; support for macOS and Linux is in beta, but a snapshot of the beta is also available on the stable channel.)

 Apps that need to deliver highly branded designs are particularly well suited for Flutter.